open-power/snap/hardware/sim/README.md

 If you start an app in the xterm and cntl-C it without exiting from the xterm, the simulation keeps running.

 ## card and action settings
-Currently supported are AlphaData KU3 and 8K5, Nallatech 250S and 250S+, Semptian NSA121B
+Check https://github.com/open-power/snap/#31-fpga-card-selection for cards supported

-Regression tests are in place for the following cards:
+Regression tests are in place at least for the following cards:
 ```
-card         ADKU3      AD8K5      N250S      N250SP     S121B          # set with
+card         ADKU3      AD8K5      N250S      S121B          CAPI2      # set with
-system       POWER8     POWER8     POWER8     POWER9     POWER8         #
+system       POWER8     POWER8     POWER8     POWER8         POWER9     #
 memory_avail DDR3/BRAM  DDR4/BRAM  DDR4/BRAM  DDR4/BRAM      DDR4/BRAM  # SDRAM_USED, BRAM_USED
 NVMe         no         no         yes        no             no         # NVME_USED=TRUE
 cloud access yes        no         partial    no             no         # not avail yet for NVMe
 ```
 Depending on the used memory, the card and framework can be combined with the following actions (one action only):
 ```